davidelettieri/davidelettieri.it/blog/2024-03-21-aks-cilium-service-mesh.md

 tags: [aks, cilium, gateway-api, k8s, service-mesh]
 ---

-Azure BYOCNI configuration allows the use of [cilium](https://cilium.io/) as CNI, in addition it is possible to configure [cilium service mesh](https://docs.cilium.io/en/stable/network/servicemesh/#servicemesh-root).
+Azure BYOCNI configuration allows the use of [cilium](https://cilium.io/) as CNI, in addition to that it is possible to configure [cilium service mesh](https://docs.cilium.io/en/stable/network/servicemesh/#servicemesh-root).

 Cilium service mesh has several functionalities such as ingress controller, gateway api, mtls etc... my objective here is to use [k8s gateway api](https://gateway-api.sigs.k8s.io/).
 In order to enable cilium service mesh we have to replace kube-proxy with cilium itself, to do so we need to enable the kube proxy configuration feature on aks, which is currently in preview.